cirosantilli/git-tutorial/index.md

 Is when you take two branches and make a new one that is child of both.

-There are certain mereges that are made automatcially:
+There are certain merges that are made automagically:

 - file added
 - different lines of a file modified